pablo-meier/ScrabbleCheat/README.markdown

 ## Revenge of the Verbally Challenged ##

-ScrabbleCheat is a tool I'm developing to finally beat my girlfriend in Scrabble.
+ScrabbleCheat is a tool I developed to finally beat a special someone in Scrabble.
 Developing it in Erlang, mostly for fun.
 Use it yourself, or explore the code!

 Originally development was considered in phases: generate words from your rack,